 My First 12 Months as a Real Estate Investor…Here’s my story…

-One year ago, today, on March 31, 2016 I purchased my first investment property… What a journey this first 12 months has been so far!!
+On March 31, 2016 I purchased my first investment property… What a journey the first 12 months were!!

 I’ve been an entrepreneur my entire life, and have rarely worked for someone else.
 I had some luck in my early 20’s and was making very good money, and then I made the decision to merge my business into a partnership with a competing company, thinking together we could take the company nationwide…two and a half years later…I lost everything, was broke, in debt up to my eyeballs, lost my car, lost my home, was homeless and hit ROCK BOTTOM!!
 I had to borrow $150 from my Church to help me get to another city and move in with some family to get back on my feet.